zengingrid/4640-assign/README.md

 3. Unzip the folder and move the file into usr/local/bin
 4. Remove the zip

-Assignment
+Assignment:
-Reusing the wk6 directory with the subdirectory: /dev
+- Reusing the wk6 directory with the subdirectory: /dev
 - Creating the .env file
   1. In digitalocean, go to API to generate a token
   2. copy the token and put it in a .env file